 However, seek treatment when your fever climbs too high, lasts too long, or is accompanied by more severe symptoms.

 Your doctor will ask questions about your symptoms.
 They might perform or order tests to determine the cause of the fever.
 Treating the cause of the fever can help your body temperature return to normal.

-On the other hand, a low body temperature can also be cause for concern.
-Hypothermia can be life-threatening, if left untreated.
-It’s a medical emergency and you should seek medical assistance as soon as you notice signs of hypothermia.
+On the other hand, a low body temperature can also cause concern.
+Hypothermia can be life threatening if left untreated.
+Seek medical assistance as soon as you notice signs of hypothermia.

-In mild cases, it may be harder to diagnose, but easier to treat.
-Heated blankets and warm fluids can be used to restore heat.
-For more severe cases, other treatments include blood rewarming and using warmed intravenous fluids.
+In mild cases, hypothermia may be harder to diagnose but easier to treat.
+Heated blankets and warm fluids can restore heat.
+Other treatments include blood rewarming and warmed intravenous fluids for more severe cases.